Post Award Changes to Sponsored Programs - Rebudgeting, Prior Approvals and University Expanded Authority Approval

 Post Award Changes Requiring Both University and Sponsor Prior Approval:

 Most sponsors require sponsor written approval prior to certain post award changes.
-In these cases, the university requires approval from the Office of Sponsored Programs prior to submission of the request to the sponsor.
+In these cases, the university requires approval from the Division of Sponsored Programs prior to submission of the request to the sponsor.
 Post award changes that often require sponsor prior approval include, but are not limited to, the following:

 - Change in the objectives or scope of the project